Aikku93/ulc-codec/FormatSpecs.md

 These blocks code MDCT coefficients that have been pre-normalized.
 So to decode, one must simply apply an unnormalized IMDCT to return the decoded PCM stream.

+NOTE: Each block always starts with a single nybble specifying the block overlap scaling.
+This sets the number of overlap samples to `BlockSize * 2^-X`, where `X` is the nybble that is read.

 NB: The encoder is expected to handle all scaling, such that the inverse transform needs no scaling whatsoever (not even MDCT normalization).

 ### Syntax